 A German luger whose icy precision on the track earned her a historic Olympic gold and a decade of World Cup dominance.

-Tatjana Hüfner emerged from the powerhouse German luge system to become one of the sport's most consistent and formidable athletes.
-Her career, spanning from 2003 to her retirement, was defined by a cool, technical mastery of the sled that made her nearly unbeatable on her day.
-She seized her moment at the 2010 Vancouver Olympics, capturing the gold medal that cemented her status.
-Beyond the Olympic pinnacle, Hüfner's true stamp on the sport was her relentless accumulation of World Cup victories and world championship titles, often leading the overall standings for multiple seasons.
-Her rivalry with fellow German Natalie Geisenberger pushed the sport to new heights, and her retirement marked the end of an era of German supremacy built on her shoulders.
+Tatjana Hüfner won the gold medal in women's luge at the 2010 Vancouver Olympics.
+Born in 1983, she emerged from the German luge system and dominated through technical mastery of the sled.
+Her career from 2003 to retirement featured relentless World Cup victories and world championship titles, often leading the overall standings for multiple seasons.
+Her rivalry with fellow German Natalie Geisenberger pushed the sport to new heights.
+Hüfner's retirement marked the end of an era of German supremacy built on her consistent excellence.

 1981–1996